This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 - Diced tomatoes

-- Chips: Dip your favorite tortilla chips in this protein guacamole.
+- Chips: Dip your favorite tortilla chips in this dip.

 - Vegetables: This guacamole is great for dipping with fresh vegetables.

-- Tacos: Add some guacamole to tacos, burritos, or enchiladas.
-We love adding it to our sheet pan tacos and slow cooker enchilada bowl.
+- Tacos: Add some to tacos or burritos.
+We love adding it to sheet pan tacos.

 - Bowls: Add it to burrito bowls or our breakfast burrito bowl!